ingmarboeschen/JATSdecoder/README.md

 Its function **text2sentences()** is especially design to break floating text with scientific content (referenzes, results) into sentences.
 You can extract adjustable n words around a pattern match in a sentence with **ngramaraoundpattern()**.

+Note: PDF article collections can be converted to NISO-JATS coded XML files with the open source software [CERMINE](https://github.com/CeON/CERMINE).

 - **JATSdecoder::JATSdecoder()** uses functions that can be applied stand alone on NISO-JATS coded XML files or text input:
   - get.title()      # extracts title
   - get.author()     # extracts author/s as vector